Coroecram/CrazyEights/README.md

 ## Rules

-* You have **HOWEVER THE FUCK LONG YOU WANT** for this fake assessment.
+* You have **HOWEVER THE HECK LONG YOU WANT** for this fake assessment.
 Do not worry if you do not complete all the assessment; finish as much as you can.
 * Descriptions of each method to implement are written into the `lib/` files.
 For each `lib/` file, there is a corresponding `spec/` file.